ebi-gene-expression-group/selectBCM/README.md

 ![Workflow of the Batchevaluation package.](/data/figure1.png)

 ## loading library
-Sometime loading of 'magrittr','purrr' and 'dplyr' with `Batchevaluation` package  is deprecated, therefore, it is recommended to load all of these together.
+Sometime loading of 'magrittr','purrr' and 'dplyr' with `Batchevaluation` package  is deprecated, therefore, it is recommended to load all of these together. **Recommendation:** Computation of scBatch requires high memory allocation for RcPP.

 ```r
 library(magrittr)